The Need For Assistive Technology for Elderly People

 Preventing Falls in the Future with Forecasting Tools

-AI technology can also be used to prevent future falls through medication, diet, and exercise management or by providing real-time feedback to residents.
+AI technology of Assistive Technology for Elderly People can also be used to prevent future falls through medication, diet, and exercise management or by providing real-time feedback to residents.
 Healthcare organizations can use population health forecast software that leverages AI to improve health outcomes.
 According to the American Health Association.

 “Population health management refers to the process of improving clinical health outcomes of a defined group of individuals through improved care coordination and patient engagement supported by appropriate financial and care models.”